DivyaKiran2001/AWS-Practice/Kubernetes.md

 -> Labels and selectors will be attached as the metadata in the yaml file so when we deploy the application using deployment.yaml file replica set will be created and create the pods with these labels.So when one pod goes down it will automatically create the pod with the same label.

+**Practical :**

+1. Build the image using docker build
+2. create a deployment file (yaml file) and labels and selectors also update the container image and container port also kubectl apply -f deployment.yml kubetcl get pods kubectl get pods -o wide kubectl get pods -v=7
+3. Now create a service yaml file of one of the types (Cluster IP,Nodeport,Load Balancer) kubectl apply -f service.yml kubectl get svc
+   To edit the service
+   kubectl edit svc